Educate! partners with governments to deliver the skills-based education students need through national education

-Rwanda: In 2016 Educate! advised the government of Rwanda on skills-based education reforms and worked with the Rwandan Education Board (in partnership with Akaze Kanoze) to help design a new curriculum.
+Rwanda: In 2016, Educate! continued to advise the government of Rwanda on skills-based education reforms and worked with the Rwandan Education Board, in partnership with Akazi Kanoze Access, to help design a new curriculum.

-Educate!, together with Akazi Kanoze, also supported the Rwandan government with nationwide rollout of this skills-based curriculum.
+Educate!, together with Akazi Kanoze Access, also supported the Rwandan government with nationwide rollout of this skills-based curriculum.
 We launched a teacher training program in 2016, called the Educate!
 Exchange, whose goal is to accelerate the adoption of experiential teaching methods, leading to the practice of workforce readiness, entrepreneurship, and 21st century skills in schools.

 Uganda: Educate! continued to work with the Ugandan government to include skills-based learning in secondary education by:

 supporting the government’s goal of student business creation through lower secondary education reform.